 If you see that it’s been cancelled you should call Amex immediately to inquire about what happened (there could have been some sort of verification issue).

 For all of these, you don’t want to wait too long to act because if you wait longer than say, 30 days, your application may no longer be considered active and you might have to reapply for a card.

 Check your Amex application status by phone

 You can also check your American Express application status via phone.

-You can try the following numbers:
+You can try the following phone numbers: